 <left\|right\|up\|down> |

-niri | Move the focused Niri column |
+niri | Move the focused Niri column to a one-based index |

 command move-column-to-workspace |